-The inflow to the test unit was measured using one of six (6) calibrated DP flow meters (1.5", 2", 4", 6", 8" and 10").
+The inflow to the test unit was measured using one of six calibrated DP flow meters (1.5", 2", 4", 6", 8" and 10").
 Each meter was fabricated per ASME guidelines and calibrated in Alden's ISO 17025 accredited Calibration Department.
 The high and low-pressure lines from each meter were connected to manifolds containing isolation valves.
 Flows were set with a control valve and the differential pressure from the meter was measured using a Rosemount® 0 to 250-inch DP cell, also calibrated at Alden prior to testing.
-The test flow was averaged and recorded every 3-30 seconds (flow dependent) throughout the duration of the test using an in-house computer data acquisition (DA) program.
-The accuracy of the flow measurement was $\pm 1\%$.
-The allowable Coefficient of Variance (COV) for flow documentation was ≤ 0.03 .
-A photograph of the flow meters is shown on Figure 6 and the pumps on Figure 7.
+The test flow was averaged and recorded every 3-30 seconds (flow dependent) throughout the duration of the test using an in-house computer DA program.
+The accuracy of the flow measurement was ±1%.
+The allowable coefficient of variance (COV) for flow documentation was $\leq 0.03$ .
+A photograph of the flow meters is shown on Figure 6 and the flow discharge piping from the 50-hp pump (vertical red pump) and the 20-hp pump (horizontal orange pump) on Figure 7.